 I sanded down the top of the dresser using my Ryobi orbital sander.
 I like to stain the tops of my pieces instead of painting, when possible.

-I purchased this textured wallpaper from Lowes.
-I start by measuring the area that I am placing the textured wallpaper and cutting out a section.
-You must pay close attention to direction and center the pattern, especially when working on the front and lining up the drawer fronts.
+Start by measuring the area where you will be placing the paintable wallpaper.
+Pay close attention to the direction and the center of the pattern, especially when working on the front and lining up the drawer fronts.

 I applied a dry brush finish to the textured wallpaper sections using General Finishes Pearl Effects in Argentine Pearl.